Blog Home

 How to Use Positive Affirmations

 When you encounter challenges, it is easy for negative self-talk to take over, but you can reduce it by using positive affirmations.
 A positive affirmation is a word or phrase that confirms a positive aspect about you or your life.
-These affirmations can be used when you accomplish a goal and when you fall short to improve your attitude and boost your self-confidence.
+These affirmations can be used whenever you need a boost to your self-confidence.

 When you meet a food goal.